Router Recipes

 lifecycle hook, we can redirect users.
 In the following example, we redirect a user to a /products

 route.
-You would have this wrapped in a check to determine if the component loads or if the user is redirected away.import { IRouteableComponent } from '@aurelia/router';
+You would have this wrapped in a check to determine if the component loads or the user is redirected away.import { IRouteableComponent } from '@aurelia/router';

 export class ViewProduct implements IRouteableComponent {